 When we launched our Assembler, our goal was to make it a snap to create one of the most popular content formats on the web.
 Assemblers are eye-catching, easy to read, and — most importantly — users love to share them.
 Here is an overview of the Assembler's main features, including ad integrations.

-Access the Assembler from the Entry Editor:
+Access Assembler from Entry Editor:

-You can break your listicle into pages, and decide how many items should show up per page.
+You can break your particle into pages, and decide how many items should show up per page.
 And if you have a particular use case where you don't want to split up your items evenly between pages, you have the flexibility of defining the exact division.

 How ads are inserted between each item in your listicle follows the same logic as Pagination.
 For example, you could have your ads:

 - Break every item.
 This would display as follows: item, ad, item, ad, item, ad, etc.

 - Break in a specific order.
 If we chose "2,3,4,1," it would display as follows: two items, ad, three items, ad, four items, ad, item, ad.